 That does not mean such injuries are inevitable.
 Responsible long-term nursing care facilities that place emphasis on adequate staffing, safer work designs, proper training, and adequate supervision report far lower rates of worker injuries and illnesses.

-At the Law Offices of Jeffrey S. Glassman, our nursing home work injury attorneys recognize that when you are injured or fall ill because of job-related risks, it puts more than just your health in jeopardy.
+At the Jeffrey Glassman Injury Lawyers, our nursing home work injury attorneys recognize that when you are injured or fall ill because of job-related risks, it puts more than just your health in jeopardy.
 You risk your livelihood.
 Many nursing home employees ultimately exit the field due to work-related injuries.
 One survey by the Massachusetts Senior Care Association found nearly one-third of hired nursing aides don't last more than one year on the job.

 The American Society of Safety Engineers estimated in a single year, healthcare workers cost $13 billion collectively, with nursing home workers reporting the highest injury rates, mostly involving: